How to Become an Interior Designer in Utah

 There are no national laws regulating the interior design profession.
 The Utah Department of Commerce Division of Occupational and Professional Licensing offers an optional Commercial Interior Design Certification.
 This certification is for interior designers who wish to make structural changes to Utah’s code-regulated commercial buildings.
 It will allow interior designers to practice in these environments without the supervision or approval of a certified architect.
 This certification requires successful completion of the National Council for Interior Design Qualification (NCIDQ) exam.
 Candidates will also need to submit an application along with a $70 application fee and acceptable proof of good moral character.
 There is a $40 certification renewal fee which occurs every two years.
 You will also be required to complete a total of 20 hours of continued education, with at least 10 of those hours being dedicated to learning about common health and safety risks in relation to interior design.

-Enrolling in a post-secondary education program will be key to learning the most important aspects of the trade.
-Consider if one of the programs below are right for you:
+Enrolling in an interior design program will be key to learning the most important aspects of the trade.
+Consider if one of the interior design degrees below are right for you:

-- Utah State University is located in the city of Logan.
+- Utah State University is a public university located in the city of Logan.
 The school offers a Bachelor of Interior Design (BID) degree, which can be completed in four years.
 Tuition and fees are approximately $7,500 per year.

 - Weber State University is located in the city of Ogden, and offers a Bachelor of Science degree in interior design, which can be completed in four years.
 Tuition and fees are currently about $7,000 per year.

 - Penn Foster College allows students to complete an associate’s degree program in interior design.
 The degree can be earned exclusively online in just two years and tuition is currently $79 per credit hour.
 The program requires completion of 67 credit hours and the school often runs specials offering significant price drops in tuition.